stackpivot/mitmproxy/README.md

     APC plug #1 will be powered off and on again and we'll have the session log.

-  * Replay the log at twice the speed
+  * Replay the log at twice the speed.

     ```
     $ ./telnet_replay.py -f fencing_apc.log -d 0.5 &